 UPDATE: Information on configuring certificates for use with indications has been added at the bottom of this blog.

 All providers have slightly different installation procedures and characteristics.
 This information should help you get started using the EMC provider which can be downloaded from Powerlink (you will need an account).
-Make sure you download the latest version (currently 4.4).
-This information applies for use with either the Windows Server 2012 Windows Standards-Based Storage Management Service or System Center Virtual Machine Manager 2012 and the provider supports EMC Symmetrix VMAX, Clariion CX4 and VNX arrays.
+Make sure you download the latest version (currently 4.6).
+This information applies for use with either the Windows Server 2012 (or R2) Windows Standards-Based Storage Management Service or System Center Virtual Machine Manager 2012 (or R2) and the provider supports EMC Symmetrix VMAX, Clariion CX4 and VNX arrays.
 Please consult the EMC documentation for the appropriate array firmware levels and also for what platform the provider can be installed on.

 Note that an SMI-S provider is assumed to be running somewhere other than the Windows Standards-Based Storage Management Service (I’ll call it Storage Service for short).
 Providers are either standalone server applications (known as proxy providers) or embedded in the array firmware.
 For EMC, the provider being discussed is a proxy provider so it needs to be installed on a running system with a supported version of Windows or Linux installed.
 Since vendors have not yet certified their SMI-S Providers to run on Windows Server 2012, this blog will discuss getting the EMC Provider running on Win2k8R2.

 The EMC SMI-S provider is a part of the “Solutions Enabler with SMI” package which you can download from Powerlink (requires registration); search for “SMI-S Provider” once you log in.
 There are provider versions available for Windows and Linux, and either can be used.
 Make sure you select the latest 32-bit or 64-bit version, and Windows or Linux version, as appropriate.